simitbey/TRY-Coin-OD-YoloV8/README.md

 # Object Detection - TRY Coins Model and Script

 This project is as a proof-of-concept for an Object detection project.
 As a starting point, I used generic turkish coins with a model consisting of 80 images.
+More information of models on /models/models.md